Skip to main content

 401(k) Matching

 Okay, you managed to get hired and have started bringing home a regular paycheck.
 Great job!
 Time to start thinking about retirement.
 No, we’re not joking.
 Many employers offer a 401(k) account.
-Here’s a more detailed explanation, but in simple terms it’s an investment account that you make small contributions to every time you get paid.
+In simple terms it’s an investment account that you make small contributions to every time you get paid.
 Most people contribute somewhere between 3 and 10 percent.
 That money gets invested by professionals and grows over time.

 Moving Out?